 Kingoroot is the most popular one click root application for windows available so far.
 Do you want to know How to Replace Kinguser with SuperSU?
 In this guide, you will learn all about how to remove/replace Kingroot/Kinguser with SuperSU/Superuser app in any Android phone.
 Here we have managed to share the best way to replace the Kinguser app in your Android device with SuperSU (which is used by most people for managing root permissions).
 Replace Kinguser with SuperSu.

-We already shared tutorial to root any Android phone without PC, although I hope you rooted your device easily following our guide.
-In our method, I described process of rooting using Kingroot app.
+We already shared a tutorial to root any Android phone without PC, although I hope you rooted your device easily following our guide.
+In our method, I described the process of rooting using Kingroot app.
 But many users who have rooted their phone using this app are facing some problems.
 Because instead of SuperSU/Superuser, their phone posses KingUser to allows permissions for making changes in the root of your mobile.

 How To Replace Kinguser With SuperSU: